20 Best Food Bank Donation Items For The Holiday Season

 While most of your food bank donations will be gratefully accepted, there are definitely a few items you’ll want to avoid.

-At the top of the do-not-donate list is usually alcohol.
-Many well-intentioned people try to donate alcohol to food banks, especially around the holidays.
-Most food banks cannot accept these donations.
+Alcohol is usually at the top of the do-not-donate list.
+Many well-intentioned people try to donate alcohol to food banks, especially around the holidays, but most food banks cannot accept these donations.

 Open, used, or expired products should not be donated, either.
-This includes any product that has an expiration date that is hard to read.
+This includes any product with a hard-to-read expiration date.

 Because only properly sealed items can be donated, homemade baked goods and leftovers unfortunately can’t be accepted, either.